 US INVESTMENT STRATEGY OVERVIEW

-1. Underwrite greater margins of safety and focus on downside protection in a late-cycle environment
+1. Underwrite greater margins of safety and focus on downside protection.

 COMPONENTS OF GTIS US STRATEGY

-- Develop modern warehouse and distribution assets to meet local demand
+- Develop high-quality assets focused on local demand

 - Focus on key distribution hubs with strong strategic regional importance